glowkeeper/pandoc-presentations/README.md

 ### Outputting the Presentation

-Providing all the dependencies have been satisfied, then calling the script this way: `bin/pandoc-build.sh /your/presentation-dir/your-presentation.md presentation`, should produce a presentation, from the markdown source, called `../build/presentation/your-presentation/index.html`.
+Providing all the dependencies have been satisfied, then calling the script this way:

+`bin/pandoc-build.sh /your/presentation-dir/your-presentation.md presentation`

+That should produce a presentation, from the markdown source, called:

+`../build/presentation/your-presentation/index.html`

 You should also find the directory `../build/presentation/your-presentation/reveal.js`

 ### Running the Presentation